alandassie/Useful_Codes/README.md

 An example of the input file "GMS+GSMCC_ICF.in" can be found at the end of the code file.

+### EdithThresholds.py

+Created on July 2024 by Alan D.K. for 11C_Project.

+This code will edit each one of the files created by GSM of the form "eigenvector_E_averaged_n_scat_Za_Nb_JPi_i" where a, b are the number of protons and neutrons, respectively, JPi is the state of the Target and i is the index.

+You have to define each tuple (a,b,JPi,i,ExpEner) with the experimental energy measured respect to the core in a file called "EdithThresholds.in" that must be placed in the workspace.
+An example can be found at the end of the code.

 ### BasisTest.py

 Created on August 2024 by Alan D.K. for 11C_Project.